Minke whale: Description

 The minke whales are the second smallest baleen whale; only the pygmy right whale is smaller.
 Upon reaching sexual maturity (7–8 years of age), males measure an average of 8.35 m and 7 t and females measure an average of 8.9 m and 8.25 t in length and body mass, respectively.
 Growth of females stops at 20–22 years of age, and the average length after this age is 8.8 m.
 The estimated maximum size for females is over 10 m in length and more than 10–12 t in body mass.
 Males stop their growth at 18–20 years old.

-The minke whale has a black/gray/purple color.
 Common minke whales (Northern Hemisphere species) are distinguished from other whales by a white band on each flipper.
 The body is usually black or dark-gray above and white underneath.
 Minke whales have between 240 and 360 baleen plates on each side of their mouths.
-Most of the length of the back, including dorsal fin and blowholes, appears at once when the whale surfaces to breathe.

 Minke whales typically live between 30–50 years, but in some cases, they may live for up to 60 years.
 They have a gestation and calving period of approximately 10–11 months and 2 years, respectively.
+Dwarf minke whales typically live to be 50 to 60 years old.
+In an 18-year study reported by Konishi in 2008, age was estimated through earwax analysis and found that the maximum lifespan of Antarctic minke whales was 59 years for females and 63 years for males.

 Minke whales have a digestive system composed of four compartments with a high density of anaerobic bacteria throughout.
 The presence of the bacteria suggests minke whales rely on microbial digestion to extract nutrients provided by their food.

 As with most Mysticetes, the auditory system for the minke whale is not well understood.
-However, magnetic resonance imaging points to evidence that the minke whale has fat deposits in their jaws intended for sound reception, much like Odontocetes.
+However, magnetic resonance imaging suggests that the minke whale has fat deposits in the jaw intended for sound reception, much like Odontocetes.

 The brains of minke whales have around 12.8 billion neocortical neurons and 98.2 billion neocortical glia.

-Additionally, despite its relatively large size, the minke whale is very fast, capable of swimming at speeds of 20 knots, and their surfacing can be sporadic and hard to follow.
+Most of the length of the back, including dorsal fin and blowholes, appears at once when the whale surfaces to breathe.
+Despite its relatively large size, the minke whale is very fast, capable of swimming at speeds of 20–30 km/h, and their surfacing can be sporadic and hard to follow.